ceejbot/aerogel/README.md

 ## Contributing

 Allman bracing, tabs to indent, camel case.
+Do cool things.

+Aerogel does not currently have any tests worth noting.
+If you feel inspired, the project needs some.
 Write tests in Mocha. [mocha-as-promised](https://github.com/domenic/mocha-as-promised) and [chai-as-promised](https://github.com/domenic/chai-as-promised/) are available.
-Do cool things.

 ## License